Manbulloo branches out with new fruit

-Manbullo Limited is one of Australia’s largest mango growers, producing thousands of tonnes of mangoes across seven farms in northern Australia each year.
-Established in 1982, Manbulloo is best known for being the country’s largest producer of premium Kensington Pride mangoes.
-But now the business has decided to explore a new direction, trialling a jackfruit crop on one of its farms in Katherine to test the potential viability of the tropical fruit, which is gaining popularity in the plant-based meat market.
+Manbulloo Limited is one of Australia’s largest mango growers.
+It produces thousands of tonnes of mangoes across seven farms in northern Australia each year.
+Established in 1982, Manbulloo is best known as the country’s largest producer of Kensington Pride mangoes.
+But now the business has decided to explore a new direction.
+It’s trialling jackfruit on one of its farms in Katherine.
+The aim is to test the potential viability of the fruit, which is gaining popularity in the plant-based meat market.

-One hundred jackfruit trees have been planted as part of the trial, featuring four different selections, and Manbulloo Managing Director Marie Piccone says that the plan is to evaluate each variety and see if the commercial production of jackfruit in Australia is viable.
+The trial features 100 jackfruit trees, consisting of four different varieties.
+Manbulloo Managing Director Marie Piccone says that the plan is to evaluate each variety and see if the commercial production of jackfruit in Australia is viable.

-Manbulloo has already evaluated the flavour and texture of the different jackfruit varieties, and will continue to evaluate this with consumers.
-Jackfruit is popular in Asian countries, and with increasing consumer interest in plant-based solutions, it’s believed that demand here in Australia is set to increase
+Manbulloo has already evaluated the flavour and texture of the different varieties.
+It will continue to test this with consumers.
+Jackfruit is already popular in Asian countries.
+But increasing consumer interest in plant-based solutions could boost demand here in Australia

 “We don’t want to be production-driven; we want to be consumer-driven,” Piccone says.
-“There’s a real trend towards plant-based diets now, and there are also many Australians now with a background that comes out of Asia, so they’re familiar with jackfruit.
+“There’s a real trend towards plant-based diets now.
+There are also many Australians now with a background that comes out of Asia.
+So they’re familiar with jackfruit.

 “We’re sort of dipping our toe in the water, having a look at some selections.
 Then we’ll test the market, and we’ll listen to consumer feedback.
 And then, if we think it’s feasible, we’ll continue to expand to meet consumer trends.”

 Jackfruit can be eaten as a fruit when it has reached maturity.
-It’s the immature, or young, jackfruit that’s increasingly being used as a meat alternative.
+It’s the immature jackfruit that’s increasingly being used as a meat alternative.

 “You can use young fruit as a meat alternative, and you can eat the mature fruit on its own,” Piccone says.
 “They’re two different products.
-We think there may be potential for both.”
+We think there’s potential for both.”

-You can find out more about Manbulloo at manbulloo.com
+You can find out more about Manbulloo at the company website.